Google-Health/records-research/clinical-notes-prediction/README.md

 implementation of our model architecture, but parts of this code reference internal Google utilities, many of which rely on C++ implementations of custom Tensorflow ops.
 For these, we describe the functionality and the expected inputs and outputs.

+Preprocessed Tensorflow SequenceExamples for MIMIC-III, used to produce the results in the above paper, are available for download by credentialed users on [Physionet](https://physionet.org/content/mimic-seqex).
 The format and methodology of our data pipeline, which prepares the model inputs, have been described in detail in previous work ([“Scalable and accurate deep learning with electronic health records"](https://www.nature.com/articles/s41746-018-0029-1), Rajkomar et al., NPJ Digital Medicine 2018).